SoftwareHeritage/swh-deposit/docs/spec-loading.md

     e.g: 47dc6b4636c7f6cba0df83e3d5490bf4334d987e

-### Scheduling injection
+### Scheduling loading

-All `archive` and `metadata` deposit requests should be aggregated before injection.
+All `archive` and `metadata` deposit requests should be aggregated before loading.

-The injection should be scheduled via the scheduler's api.
+The loading should be scheduled via the scheduler's api.

-Only `ready` deposit are concerned by the injection.
+Only `ready` deposit are concerned by the loading.

-When the injection is done and successful, the deposit entry is
+When the loading is done and successful, the deposit entry is
 updated:
 - `status` is updated to `success`
 - `swh-id` is populated with the resulting hash
   (cf. [swh identifier](#swh-identifier-returned))
-- `complete_date` is updated to the injection's finished time
+- `complete_date` is updated to the loading's finished time

-When the injection is failed, the deposit entry is updated:
+When the loading is failed, the deposit entry is updated:
 - `status` is updated to `failure`
 - `swh-id` and `complete_data` remains as is

 *Note:* As a further improvement, we may prefer having a retry policy with graceful delays for further scheduling.

-### Metadata injection
+### Metadata loading

-- the metadata received with the deposit should be kept in the `origin_metadata` table before translation as part of the injection process and an indexation process should be scheduled.
+- the metadata received with the deposit should be kept in the `origin_metadata` table before translation as part of the loading process and an indexation process should be scheduled.

 - provider_id and tool_id are resolved by the prepare_metadata method in the